This post was updated on February 6, 2020 to reflect updates in the video interviewing and hiring processes.

-According to the late Steve Jobs, “You need to have a collaborative hiring process”, and if you’re hiring as a team (which you should be), seamless collaboration is key.
-Since hiring great people determines the success of an organization, getting more people involved and collaborating is important for coming to great hiring decisions.
+According to the late Steve Jobs, “You need to have a collaborative hiring process,” and if you’re interviewing as a team (which you should be), seamless collaboration is critical.
+Since attracting and retaining great people determines the success of an organization, getting more people involved, and collaborating is essential for coming to great decisions.

-Video interviewing technology is modernizing traditional hiring processes by speeding up the process and improving internal collaboration.
-Video interviews enable informed decisions on new hires and reduce the risk of bad hires.
-After all, a bad hire can cost a company up to 30% of an individual’s salary if the hire resigns or is dismissed shortly after joining an organization, according to the Department of Labor, so catching a potential bad hire early on in the process is a huge advantage for hiring professionals.
+Video interview software modernizes traditional hiring processes by speeding up screening and interviewing while also improving internal collaboration.
+For instance, video interviews enable informed decisions on new hires and reduce the risk of bad hires.
+With a bad hire costing a company approximately $15,000, according to Work Institute’s 2019 Retention Report, catching ill-fitting candidates early on is a massive advantage for your company as a whole.

-Below, we will discuss how improving your organization’s internal collaboration strategy with video interviews will ultimately streamline your hiring process and increase the likelihood of better decisions regarding new hires.
+Below, we will discuss how improving your organization’s internal collaboration strategy using video interviews ultimately streamlines your decisions and increases the likelihood of better decisions regarding new hires.

 Video interviews reduce the chances of unintentional bias and clutter during the hiring process.
-When there is an instance of a large number of candidates applying for open positions, it can be difficult for the interviewer to organize notes and communicate in an effective way with other decision makers.
+When there is an instance of a large number of applicants applying for open positions, it can be difficult for interviewers to organize notes and communicate effectively with other decision-makers.
 Many times, notes are lost, misinterpreted, or not even taken at all.

-Since video interviews are sharable, everyone in the hiring decision making process see and hear the exact same thing as the next person.
-When everyone is on the same page, hiring teams come to decisions faster and reduce the risk of losing a great hire due to hiring too slow.
+Everyone involved in candidate selection reviews the same thing when video interviews are implemented.
+This helps you succeed in conducting a more standardized hiring process, reducing the opportunity for misevaluation and bias.
+When everyone is on the same page, companies come to decisions faster and reduce the risk of losing a great hire due to hiring too slow.

-Not every hiring team will have the time to review and discuss every single applicant.
-Upon reviewing the video interviews, allow each member of the decision making process to rate and comment on the candidate interviews.
-This takes just minutes!
-This also opens up a conversation regarding which candidates will move on to the next step of the hiring process.
-With video interviews, being more selective when choosing who comes into the office early reduces duplicate efforts and eliminates unnecessary follow-up with unqualified candidates.
+As a result, you’ll open up a conversation regarding which candidates will move on to the next step of the hiring process.
+With video interviews, you can be more selective when choosing who comes into the office early, which reduces duplicate efforts and eliminates unnecessary follow-up with unqualified candidates.

-Check out our free whitepaper titled “Tips for Streamlining Your Hiring Process & Maximizing Time With Video Interviewing” to learn more about how video interviewing can ensure better collaboration and enhance your overall hiring process.
+Check out our free whitepaper to learn more about how video interviewing can ensure better collaboration and enhance your overall hiring process.